programmable-logic-tools/spartan-doc/Spartan6-bitstream-format.md

 ## Configuration memory frames

-Each tile on a Spartan6-series FPGA features one dedicated configuration memory frame, that configures the function of the tile.
+Each tile on a Spartan6-series FPGA is associated dedicated configuration memory, called "frame", that configures the function of that tile.
-Most frames consist of 65x 16-bit words = 1040 bits (TODO: list of tile types with frame sizes).
+Most frames consist of 65x 16-bit words = 1040 bits (TODO: Create list of tile types with frame sizes).
 The meaning of each individual bit in a frame depends on the tile type.

+## Configuration command sequence

+Spartan6-series FPGAs are configured using 16-bit commands, which act on the FPGA's internal registers.
+A stream of bits representing a list of such configuration commands (the "bitstream") is serially shifted into the FPGA upon startup.
+The FPGA's internal "processor" evaluates the commands and performs the programmed register reads and writes.
+Amongst other things,
+those commands program the desired configuration frames into the configuration memory.

 ## Xilinx bitfile